bnarath/Toronto_Rental_ETL_Project/README.md

 <h5>Community Assets</h5>
 <p> The TPS data catalogue includes <ahref="https://torontops.maps.arcgis.com/home/item.html?id=077c19d8628b44c7ab9f0fff75a55211&view=list&sortOrder=true&sortField=defaultFSOrder#data">data tables</a> identifying organizations providing services to Toronto communities.
 Unfortunately, this data source is not accessible via an API.
 Web scrapping was used to extract the community asset data.<p>

-The website is dynamic, meaning it needs to be interacted with inorder for the data of interest to be accessed from back-end server then displayed on the webpage.
+The website is dynamic, meaning it needs to be interacted with in order for the data of interest to be accessed from back-end server then displayed on the webpage.

 The Selenium and BeautifulSoup libraries were used to interact with and extract the data table rows (see PATH TO "Community_Assets.ipynb").

 The webpage provides access to different tables via drop-down menu.
 Selenium's Select function was used to move between tables.

 The static HTML only contains a subset of the data tables rows at a given time.
-In order to access all the data rows, the code iteratively scrolls through the data tables and scrapes the staic HTML.
-Scrolling was achieved by the last row in the static HTML and clicking on it via Selenium's click() function.
-This triggered the Javascript to view that row as the beginning of new top row thus updating the static HTML.
+In order to access all the data rows, the code iteratively scrolls through the data tables and scrapes the static HTML.
+Scrolling was achieved identifying the last row in the static HTML and clicking on it via Selenium's click() function.
+This triggered the webpage's Javascript to view that row as the new top row in the table thus triggering it to update the static HTML.

 <h4>Government of Canada 2015 Income Data</h4>